Portfolio Optimization under Convex Incentive Schemes: The Dual and the Concavified Problem

 The first inequality stems from the fact that (since $U$ is continuously differentiable) every point of non-differentia\-bi\-li\-ty of $\bar{U}$ is due to not having an interior derivative of $U \circ g$.
 However, for the convex function $g$ we have $g_l' \leq g_r'$ (and $U'\geq 0$).
-The second inequality follows from the fact that $\bar{U}^{**}$ is the concave hull of $\bar{U}$ (and both functions agree on $a_n^-$).
-Indeed, using the concavity of $\bar{U}^{**}$ and the fact that $\bar U(a_n^-) =\bar U^{**}(a_n^-)$ we write
+The strict inequality is the consequence of our assumption that $\bar{U}^{**}$ is not differentiable at $a$ and that it is a concave function.
+The second inequality follows from the fact that $\bar{U}^{**}$ is the concave hull of $\bar{U}$ (and both functions agree on $a$).
+Indeed, using the concavity of $\bar{U}^{**}$ and the fact that $\bar U(a) =\bar U^{**}(a)$ we write

 However, \eqref{C1an} leads to a contradiction, since, by a similar argument